RoryQo/Attitudes-About-Science-Mini-CapStone/README.md

 # R-Attitudes-about-Science-and-Faith-Project
- This project explores whether knowledge about science and age are associated with attitudes towards science and faith.
+ This project explores whether knowledge about science and age are associated with attitudes toward science and faith.
 To examine these relationships, we will use a subset of data from the 2005 Eurobarometer 63.1 survey.
-In this project we try to model this relationship with a linear regression and create confidence intervals using bootstrapping.
+In this project, we try to model this relationship with a linear regression and create confidence intervals using bootstrapping.

 ### Data
 This project uses three variables from the Eurobarometer 63.1 survey: